 During new bargaining unit employee orientation, a representative of the APWU shall be provided "ample" opportunity to address the new employees while they are on the clock.
-Article 17 does not preclude management officials from being present when the union addresses new employees during orientation.
+Article 17 does not preclude management officials from being present when the Union addresses new employees during orientation.
 Completion of SF-1187 as identified in ELM, Section 924.12, will be permitted during employee orientation in the areas designated by management.
+This provision applies to postal support employees, who are noncareer bargaining unit employees.
+In addition, at the time any noncareer employees become eligible for health insurance, the APWU will be provided ample opportunity to address such employees on the subject.

-An actively employed union officer serving as a steward under the provisions of Article 17.2.C should be allowed the existing telephone privileges provided to other stewards in the office.
+An actively employed Union officer serving as a steward under the provisions of Article 17.2.C should be allowed the existing telephone privileges provided to other stewards in the office.

-ARTICLE 17 - QUESTIONS & ANSWERS REPRESENTATION
+ARTICLE 17 QUESTIONS & ANSWERS REPRESENTATION

-1. When the union designates stewards and alternate stewards, is it required to specify the order in which they will be utilized?
+1. When the Union designates stewards and alternate stewards, is it required to specify the order in which they will be utilized?

-Response: In keeping with Article 17.2.A, the union must provide a list of stewards designated for specific work areas.
+Response: In keeping with Article 17.2.A, the Union must provide a list of stewards designated for specific work areas.
 Alternate stewards are to be listed sequentially.

-2. Are union representatives who are certified pursuant to Article 17.2.C and 17.2.D entitled to compensation in accordance with Article 17.4., Payment of Stewards?
+2. Are Union representatives who are certified pursuant to Article 17.2.C and 17.2.D entitled to compensation in accordance with Article 17.4., Payment of Stewards?

-Response: No. Stewards/union representatives certified in accordance with Article 17.2.C and 17.2.D are not on official time when performing steward duties.
-Such stewards are compensated by the union.
+Response: No. Stewards/Union representatives certified in accordance with Article 17.2.C and 17.2.D are not on official time when performing steward duties.
+Such stewards are compensated by the Union.